Dracula Chapter 6 Summary

 - After a while the old man leaves them, and Lucy and Mina talk about Lucy's upcoming marriage.

 - The conversation makes Mina sad: She hasn't heard from Jonathan in a month and she's getting very worried.

 Dr. Seward's Diary, June 5

-Dr. Seward notes that his patient, Renfield, has been capturing flies with the sugar from his tea, and keeping the flies in his cell.
+- Dr. Seward notes that his patient, Renfield, has been capturing flies with the sugar from his tea and keeping them in his cell.

 Dr. Seward's Diary, June 18